charleskioko/Portfolio1/README.md

 - Interactive contact form
 - Clean visual theme with smooth transitions and hover effects
 - Images are supported (you can replace placeholder image paths)

-## Evaluation Criteria Coverage

-Creativity and Ingenuity:
-- Custom visual theme with a clean, professional look
-- Unique content aligned with geospatial and web development interests

-Code Quality:
-- Clean, well-indented HTML and CSS
-- Use of semantic tags and efficient styling
-- Commented code for clarity

-Documentation:
-- Clear project explanation in this README file
-- Code includes descriptive comments where needed

 Deployment:
 - Hosted on GitHub Pages: https://charleskioko.github.io/Portfolio1/